Students

 -

-College of Science Professor of Computer Science Shlomo Argamon discusses the language of malware with Computerworld.
+College of Science Professor of Computer Science Shlomo Argamon is quoted in Nature, where he discusses weak statistical standards of evidence for claiming new discoveries.